Sara-mibo/LRP_EncoderDecoder_GRU/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The folder LRP/ contains the main scripts of LRP implementation for a seq-2-seq model with GRU layers.
+The folder `LRP/` contains the main part of the LRP implementation for a seq-2-seq model with GRU layers.

-The folder LRP_toyTask/ contains the scripts used for validation of the LRP implementation through a toy task.
+The folder `LRP_toyTask/` contains the scripts used for validation of the LRP implementation through a toy task.

-The folder LRP_pollutionForecatModel/ contains the scripts used for applying LRP to a polluttion forecasting task.
+The folder `LRP_pollutionForecastModel/` contains the scripts used for applying LRP to a pollution forecasting task.

-The folder train_seq2seq_1hotEncoding/ contains the experiments which were done for the pollution forecasting task.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact

-Sara Mirzavand Borujeni - sara.mirzavand.borujeni@hhi.fraunhofer.de - sarah.mb@outlook.com
+Sara Mirzavand Borujeni: sara.mirzavand.borujeni@hhi.fraunhofer.de - sarah.mb@outlook.com

 Project Link: [https://github.com/Sara-mibo/LRP_EncoderDecoder_GRU](https://github.com/Sara-mibo/LRP_EncoderDecoder_GRU)